zogar1993/jsonkraken/README.md

 JSONKraken (like every sane parser out there) does not support it.
 Only the value of the last duplicate key will be stored when deserializing, but no Exception will be thrown.
-- Whole numbers will be serialized without its decimal part.
 - Formatted serialization is indented with tabs.
 I have thought about allowing custom indentation, but if I did, it would be reasonable to add all other custom serialization options, and that would make JSONKraken slightly more complex than intended.
 This simple yet standard formatting should suffice.
+- Whole numbers will be serialized without its decimal part.
+- -0 will be turned to 0 to avoid weird language behaviour with some primitive types.
 - For your peace of mind, validations are not performed when not necessary (like circular reference check on construction or type check on deserialization).